Paper #1 Assignment – Primary Source Analysis

 The Assignment

-I’ll give you the option of going out on your own to write this paper — developing your own thesis and writing the paper as you would like.
+I’ll give you the option of going out on your own to write this paper — developing your own thesis about this source and writing the paper as you would like.
 But I encourage you to join the class in a common writing exercise.
 Toward that end, we will develop the paper in stages, compiling notes, brainstorming our argument, constructing an outline, then (and here you will work on our own) drafting and reworking the text of the paper.

 Some Guidelines